JankariTech/blog/src/assets/RestApi/rest-api.md

 }
 ```

 Let's try to retrieve a task that doesn't exist in the list of tasks.
-For instance, we just deleted a task with id = 3.
-Now, let's try to retrieve the task with id = 3 and see the result.
+For instance, we just deleted a task with ID `3`.
+Now, let's try to retrieve the task with ID `3` and see the result.
 ```bash
 curl http://127.0.0.1:5000/tasks/3
 ```